-Though it will take you a ride on the Whistler Gondola on over to the Peak-to-Peak Gondola followed by a shuttle, another chair ride and then a T-Bar to get to, Blackcomb Mountain’s Horstman Glacier may be worth it for the views alone.
+Though it will take you for a ride on the Whistler Gondola to the Peak-to-Peak Gondola followed by a shuttle, another chair ride and then a T-Bar to get to Blackcomb Mountain’s Horstman Glacier, it may be worth it for the views alone.
 This popular destination for skiing in the summer is typically open in June and July.
-Despite the good snow year, owner Vail Resorts decided to keep Horstmann closed this summer because of the lingering effects of the pandemic.
+Owner Vail Resorts has kept Horstmann closed the summers of 2020 and 2021 because of the lingering effects of the pandemic.
 Hopefully, things will be better in 2022.
 Similar to Timberline, portions of the slopes are reserved for ongoing summer skiing camps with a public lane for advanced to expert skiers who will be treated to terrain park feature access.
 The Euro-style Horstman Hut will serve as the hub for all your needs throughout the day—bathroom breaks to a refueling pit stop.

 Most years, skiers and riders can count on Mammoth Mountain as a long-time lingerer that hangs on into the summer months.
-This year, Mammoth’s ski season will prevail until at least the 4th of July and potentially then some after a nice couple of storm cycles brought more than 15 FEET of fresh snow during the month of February, which wasn’t even half over when they made this announcement.
+This year, Mammoth’s ski season will prevail until at least May 30.

 Perfect for a multi-sport 4th of July weekend, Mammoth Mountain is open for mountain biking, golf and often for skiing.
 Depending on conditions, Mammoth’s mountain operations typically tend to shift after Memorial Day to focus on the terrain accessible from the Main Lodge area.
 Mammoth’s award-winning Unbound Terrain Parks are another summertime on-snow option with well-maintained features coming off of the USSA training in the spring.